 Getting a child to use the correct pencil grasp for writing and drawing is something that many educators and pediatricians seem to encourage parents to worry about.
 Recently, at William’s four year check up, the pediatrician (whom I absolutely adore) stated that William had an immature pencil grip.
 He prefers what I call the “modified death grip”, but what professionals call the digital grasp.
 This is where child pinches the pencil with his thumb and index finger and loosely holds the rest of the pencil under his palm which is facing the paper.
 So, I immediately went home and made some writing practice sheets of various shapes and line variations.
 We set to practicing his writing skills everyday.

 After about a week my college and professional education kicked in and reminded me that using the correct pencil grasp is developmental and it was ok that my four year old didn’t have a grasp that looked just like mine.
 After all, I knew that writing practice in preschool seldom involves a pencil and paper.
 (For more information, read my articles What Writing Practice Looks Like in Preschool and Development of Emergent Writing).
-I put away the writing practice sheets and got out the play dough, nuts and bolts, coins and piggy bank, and several other fine motor activities.
+I put away the writing practice sheets and got out the Play-Doh Case of Colors, our Nuts & Bolts Matching Shapes Set, our Fisher-Price Laugh and Learn Learning Piggy Bank,the Learning Resources Mini Muffin Match Up,(affilitate links) as well as several other fine motor activities I’d seen on Pinterest.
 (For more ideas see these posts: Stacking Fruit Loops and How It Develops Fine Motor Skills, Easy Fine Motor Activity For Babies, and Faux Sand Art.)
 I was confident that William’s pencil grasp would improve proportionately to his overall fine motor skills.

 This has not been the case.
-William is very skilled at many fine motor activities, most of which are ideas I got from my Pinterest boards Motoring Around and Writing for Little Hands.
+William is very skilled at many fine motor activities, most of which are ideas I got from my Pinterest boards Fine Motor Skills, Gross Motor Skills, and Writing for Little Hands.
 Still, when placed in front of a tracing sheet, or even just a blank sheet of paper, he still prefers the modified death grip.
 I was having difficulty getting William to transfer the grasps and skills from our fine motor activities to the pencil.

 This post was featured at